dotnet/roslyn/docs/analyzers/Using Additional Files.md

 Sometimes an analyzer needs access to information that is not available through normal compiler inputs--source files, references, and options.
 To support these scenarios the C# and Visual Basic compilers can accept additional, non-source text files as inputs.

+For example, an analyzer may enforce that a set of banned terms is not used within a project, or that every source file has a certain copyright header.
+The terms or copyright header could be passed to the analyzer as an additional file, rather than being hard-coded in the analyzer itself.

 On the Command Line
 ===================